minima-global/awesome-minima/README.md

 # Tutorials: Minima in action

-Please refer to the guidance below before starting your tutorial.
+Please read before starting your tutorial.

-Tutorials should provide step by step instructions and explanations of reusable code that can be used when creating MiniDapps.
+Tutorials will be open-source and used by developers learning to building on Minima.

-## How to be rewarded (in $MINIMA coins) for your Tutorial
+## How to be rewarded for your Tutorial

-The Developer Grants Program rewards developers for writing Minima code tutorials.
+The Developer Grants Program rewards developers (in $MINIMA coins) for writing Minima code tutorials that can be used when creating MiniDapps.

 1. Register as a community developer by completing the survey in the **#developer-surveys** channel in our [Discord channel](https://discord.gg/minima)
 2. Select a Tutorial from the [Open Issues](https://github.com/minima-global/Tutorials/issues).
 These are the only Tutorials we will accept for Rewards.